 See more at Registration.

 Registration is required under Michigan law to be eligible to vote.

 Please see our deadlines at the Registration page.

 You can register in person at your Township or City Clerk’s Office with proof of residency in that Township or City up to and including Election Day.
 If you choose, you can also vote in the clerk’s office.
 You can also register to vote until 15 days before an election by mail, online, or in person.

-You can apply for an absentee ballot online, by mail, or in person.
+You can apply for an absentee ballot online, by mail, or in person with an absent voter ballot application.
 Please visit our page at Vote From Home for more information.

-The deadline to request an absentee ballot by mail is 5 p.m.
-Friday, Oct.
-30, 2020, however, it is advised that voters submit their absentee ballot application much earlier than this date to avoid the potential for mailing delays.
+The deadline to request an absentee ballot be sent to you in the mail is the Friday preceding election day by 5 p.m., however, it is advised that voters submit their absentee ballot application much earlier than this date to avoid the potential for mailing delays.